GhostOfSatoshi/BitcoinSeedSplitter/README.md

 Splitting your 12 or 24 words mnemonic to multiple fault tolerant split-mnemonics (Shares) using shamir secret sharing.
 Different from Slip39 as here we are safeguarding the seed words, not the derived master key.

-<b>Important to add:</b><br/>
+<b>Important to add, explanation of problem solved here:</b><br/>
 We are talking about <b>equal</b> shares here.
-If you split the seed manually you end up with shares, but it matters which one you lost because your shares are not equal but actually just portions of the original seed.
+If you split the seed manually you end up with pieces, but it will matter which one you lost because your splits are not equal.
+They are not shares but actually just splits of the original seed.

-How it works:
+Example of easy but sub-optimal split:<br/>
+1-2-3-4 (4x3 words)
+1-2  <br/>
+2-3 <br/>
+3-4 <br/>
+You loose any 1(!) of these you are done. <br/>
+If you add a fourth:<br/>
+1-4 <br/>
+Now you can loose any ONE, but two right one is enough to  reconstruct the whole seed just as earlier.<br/>
+Using shares you would use a 3 of 4.
+Where you can loose ANY 1 but 3 would be needed to reconstruct the seed.<br/>
+Also you can way up, like use 6 of 10 which gives you very high fault tolerance with low risk of seed-rebuild.

+<b>How this implemantation works:</b>
 You type in (be careful!!!) your 12 or 24 words long BIP39 seed/mnemonic.
 Select how many splits you want (2-15) and how many will be needed to restore the original seed (1-14).
 Select OPTIONAL password (this in NOT your BIP passpharse, this encrypts the seed itself).